Category three - Best solution to an identified electrical issue

 What was the issue and how did you identify it?

-How did the issue impact on your business/work procedure?
-(Consider its impact on safety and compliance).
+How did the issue impact on your business and/or your clients business?
+(Consider its impact on safety and compliance and the electrical risk to electrical and non-electrical workers, workplaces, clients, community or work processes or procedures.)

 How was the issue investigated and documented?